Vertical sleeve gastrectomyGastrectomy - sleeve; Gastrectomy - greater curvature; Gastrectomy - parietal; Gastric reduction; Vertical gastroplasty

 Vertical sleeve gastrectomy is not a quick fix for obesity.
 It will greatly change your lifestyle.
-You musteat healthy foods, control portion sizes of what you eat,and exercise after this surgery.
+After this surgery, you must eat healthy foods, control portion sizes of what you eat, and exercise.
 If you do not follow these measures, you may have complications from the surgery and poor weight loss.

 This procedure may be recommended if you have:

-Vertical sleeve gastrectomy has most often been done on patients who are too heavy to safely have other types of weight-loss surgery.
-Some patients may eventually need a second weight-loss surgery.
+Vertical sleeve gastrectomy has most often been done on people who are too heavy to safely have other types of weight-loss surgery.
+Some people may eventually need a second weight-loss surgery.

 This procedure cannot be reversed once it has been done.